iainm342/milestone-2/README.md

 - [Git](https://git-scm.com/) - version control and recording of all changes to site during development process.
 - [GitHub](https://github.com/) - used for hosting website.
-- GitPod - IDE used for code editing.
+- [GitPod](https://gitpod.io) - IDE used for code editing.
 - [Figma](https://figma.com/) - wireframing
 - [Google Fonts](https://fonts.google.com/) - used to select font families.
 - [W3C Validator](https://validator.w3.org/) - used to test my HTML to ensure there were no errors.
 - [W3C Validator CSS](https://jigsaw.w3.org/css-validator/) - used to test my CSS to ensure there were no errors.
-- [JSHint](https://https://jshint.com/) - used to test my JS to ensure there wer no errors.
+- [JSHint](https://https://jshint.com/) - used to test my JS to ensure there were no errors.
 - [WAVE](https://wave.webaim.org/) - used to test accesibility of site.
 - [Free Formatter](https://freeformatter.com/html-formatter.html#ad-output) - html formatter to help keep things tidy!
 - [Am I Responsive](http://ami.responsivedesign.is/#) - used to create responsive image for readme.MD.